-- Do you feel a dyscomfort or pressure in your lower abdomen, especially while standing or walking?
+- Do you feel discomfort or pressure in your lower abdomen, especially while standing or walking?

 - Are you pregnant and having pain in your back, hips, or groin?

-- Do you suffer from an excess gas, bloating, constipation, or diarrhea?
+- Do you suffer from excess gas, bloating, constipation, or diarrhea?

-- Do you have problems holding your bowel?
+- Do you have problems holding your bowels?